rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

     - UI/UX designer
     - Sub-lead

-_**Post-meeting note:**_ We looked into splitting into subteams based on our individual skills.
-Currently mainly deciding on whether each person wants to do frontend or backend related tasks.
-We also discussed if anyone had particular skills with tools like Node, Mongo, SQL, etc. in order to better determine what teams we could go into.
-However, there was also general confusion about what our project actually is and how our team setup would even work with that.

-TLDR: Roles explained, role assignment to be decided

 ### Establish Team Rules
 + Slack for communication at all times!
 Make sure you reply within **24hours**!
 + Weekly **in-person meetings**
 + All meetings are **mandatory**
 + Remain respectful and mindful of every group member’s opinions and feelings

-_**Post-meeting note:**_ We discussed team rules, what method of communication we are using (slack), communication curtsey, etc. Everyone agreed to the rules and there were no disputes overall.
-Importantly, the strike system was introducted as a way to keep ourselves accountable and everyone was informed of it.

 ### Team Contract
 + **Responsibilities**